matrix-org/synapse-email-account-validity/README.md

       period: 6w
       # How long before an account expires should Synapse send it a renewal email.
       renew_at: 1w
+      # Whether to include a link to click in the emails sent to users.
+If false, only a
+      # renewal token is sent, in which case it is generated so it's simpler, and the
+      # user will need to copy it into a compatible client that will send an
+      # authenticated request to the server.
+      # Defaults to true.
+      send_link: true
 ```

 Also under the HTTP client `listener`, configure an `additional_resource` as per below: